nearform/titus/docs/titus-components.md

 ## Navigation

-The Navigation component provides a typical page layout with a header, a left side drawer and a main content area, all built on top of Material-IU lower-level components.
+The Navigation component provides a typical page layout with a header, a left side drawer and a main content area, all built on top of Material-UI lower-level components.

 ## Table